Roland-Cook/GarageGuardian/README.md

 Team:

 * Person 1 - Which microservice?
-* Person 2 - Which microservice?
+* Nick R. - Which microservice?
+Sales

 ## Design